Collect Well 19: Why Understanding Art History Matters for Collectors and Artists

 We are looking at the continuation of a long human conversation that has been unfolding for centuries.

 Art does not exist in isolation.
-Every artwork sits somewhere along a timeline of ideas, influences, rebellions, and reinventions.
+Every artwork sits somewhere along a timeline of ideas, influences, rebellions and reinventions.
 Understanding art history helps both collectors and artists see where a work stands within that conversation.

 For collectors, it sharpens the eye.